 The research sample included a total of 78 in-service Arab science teachers from Israel, who were teaching elementary and middle school science in 28 schools.
 The characteristics of these teachers are presented in Table 1.

-The selection of the participating 28 schools were done randomly, the science teachers who teach science in that schools were invited to complete the questionnaire at a voluntarily manner.
-A total 78 science teachers completed the questionnaire for the quantitative data analysis, and 8 of these 78 teachers participated in the qualitative part of the study randomly and who were ready and accepted to be interviewed, keeping the same ratio experienced/novice teacher, i.e., 5 experienced and 3 novice teachers were interviewed.
+The 28 participating schools were selected randomly, and the teachers who taught science in those schools were invited to complete the questionnaire voluntarily.
+Of the 78 science teachers who completed the questionnaire for the quantitative data analysis, 8 participated in the qualitative part of the study after being randomly invited to be interviewed.
+The ratio of experienced to novice teachers was maintained in the qualitative analysis; that is, 5 experienced and 3 novice teachers were interviewed.

 Table 1